OfficeDev/Microsoft-Teams-Samples/samples/bot-request-approval/nodejs/Readme.md

 createdDate: "6-12-2021 17:00:25"
 ---

-# Send task request using universal adaptive cards in groupchat
+# Send task request using universal adaptive cards in group chat

 This sample shows a feature where:
 1. Requester : Can request for any task approval from manager by intiating request in groupchat using bot command `request` and only requester can edit the request card.